dwmkerr/crosswords-js/README.md

 ## Adding Contributors

-To add contributors, use a comment like the below in any pull request:
+To add contributors, use a comment like the below in anNode.jsy pull request:

 ```
 @all-contributors please add @<username> for docs, code, tests